Program sponsor: Northwestern

-Self-catered single or double rooms at TSH Campus Marina the city's largest international student residential facility located in the Barceloneta neighborhood, a ten-minute walk to the UPF Main Ciutadella Campus where classes will be held.
+Self-catered single or double rooms at TSH Campus Marina the city's largest international student residential facility located in the Poble Nou neighborhood, a 13 minute walk to the UPF Main Ciutadella Campus where classes will be held.

-Room amenities include a bathroom, kitchen, air conditioning, closet space, television, telephone, desk, and Internet access.
+Room amenities include a bathroom, air conditioning, closet space, television, telephone, desk, and wi-fi.

-RESA has a 24-hour reception desk, a night security guard, a small computer lab, laundry facilities, vending machines, a fitness center, study area, and shared Kitchen and lounge on each floor.
+TSH Marina has a 24-hour reception desk, a night security guard, 4 Rooftop Pools, a game room, laundry facilities, vending machines, a fitness center, study area, and shared Kitchen and lounge on each floor.

 UPF is a public, international, and research-intensive university that, in just twenty-five years, has earned a place for itself among the best universities in Europe, awarded with an International Excellence Campus (CEI) label by the Spanish Ministry of Education.
 Northwestern students take their courses on the main university campus, the Ciutadella Campus, which is within walking distance of RESA, the student dormitory, and there is a metro stop across the street from the campus, making Barcelona and the surrounding areas easily accessible.